PixelML/resources/README.md

 ---

-3. **Intel Developer Cloud**
+### Intel Developer Cloud

-   - 🌐 Step into the [Intel Tiber AI Cloud](https://cloud.intel.com) (IDC), register for free, and access Intel Xeons CPUs and GPUs.
-Discover a set of curated notebooks for Stable Diffusion, LLM inference and Finetuning on Intel under the 'Gen AI Essentials' section.
+   - 🌐 Step into the [Intel Tiber AI Cloud](https://cloud.intel.com) (IDC), register for free, and access Intel Xeons CPUs GPUs & HPUs.
+Discover a set of curated notebooks for Stable Diffusion, LLM inference Finetuning and more under the `Learning` section.
    - **Each notebook will give you access to:**
       - Jupyter Notebook: Each participant will work within a Jupyter Notebook environment, optimized for Generative AI challenges.
       - Disk Space: Upto 30 GB per user (Depending up on capacity).
       - GPU: Intel GPU with 48 GB (Data Center Max 1100), tailored for AI applications.
-      - CPU: 4th Gen Intel Xeon.
+      - Intel Gaudi2 (HPU) with 96 GB (Intel Habana Gaudi 2), tailored for Gen AI applications.

+    > **Note**: If you need dedicated hardware access, kindly let us know and we can provide you credits to spin up dedicated instances.
 ---

 <a name="prediction-guard"></a>
-3. **Prediction Guard: Access a variety of privacy-conserving LLMs, validate outputs**
+**Prediction Guard: Access a variety of privacy-conserving LLMs, validate outputs**
    - 🛡️ Explore [Prediction Guard Documentation](https://docs.predictionguard.com).
 Check out the "Getting Started" and "Using LLMs" pages to run your first text or chat completions with the Prediction Guard API or Python client.

       ```python